-Dr. Debbie Rhea was recently featured on The Today Show.
-Click here to view this segment along with other featured pieces on the LiiNK Project.
+Dr. Debbie Rhea was recently featured in multiple local and national news outlets.
+Click here to view these segment along with other featured pieces on the LiiNK Project.

 Congratulations to Anthony Anzalone for receiving a National Strength and Conditioning Association Foundation Masters Research Grant entitled “The relationship between peripheral biomarkers and clinical measures in youth and young-adult athletes following a sports-related concussion” He will be recognized at the National Strength and Conditioning Association Annual Meeting next month.
 This work represents his thesis and the ongoing research of the Sport Concussion Research Group, a collaborative project between the Kinesiology Department, TCU Athletics, Ben Hogan Sports Medicine, Ben Hogan Concussion Center, and soon to be added John Peter Smith Hospital.

 There is a large format Plotter/Printer for printing posters in the Fab Lab.
 This could be useful for poster sessions at a conference.
 Here are some details: